Learn what a coping saw is and why it’s an essential for your DIY toolkit

 What is a coping saw?
 A quick definition

-A coping saw like this Faithfull Coping Saw from Amazon is a type of bow saw and is commonly used to produce straight, curved and intricate shaped cuts in woodwork.
+A coping saw (like this Faithfull Coping Saw from Amazon) is a type of bow saw commonly used to produce straight, curved, and intricate-shaped cuts in woodwork.
 It typically has a U-shaped metal frame, a wooden handle and a narrow blade which is held in place via a couple of pins.
-The handle is also used to tighten the blade, hold it in place and create the right tension for the job you are working on.
+The handle is also used to tighten the blade, keep it in place and create the proper tension for the job you are working on.

-The coping saw has been around for centuries and gets its name from a carpentry/woodwork technique known as the cope, which is called coping when in action.
-The technique is also known as scribing and involves shaping the end of wood so that it fits neatly – and almost seamlessly – into the contours of the wood it is being joined to.
+The coping saw has been used for centuries and derives its name from a carpentry technique called the cope, which is called coping when in use.
+The method is also known as scribing and involves shaping the end of wood so it fits neatly – and almost seamlessly – into the contours of the wood it is being joined to.

-Cope – or coping – is also a technique used in metalworking, which applies the same principles.
+Cope – or coping – is also a technique employed in metalworking, applying the same principles.
 It is also known as a saddle joint.

 A coping saw is commonly used in woodworking to cut intricate curved or rounded shapes.
 A typical example would be wooden flooring where a plank meets a door frame.
 It can be used to cut out the shapes of the door jamb, the curves of simple architrave or the intricate patterns of more ornate mouldings.